AkiValiaho/MiniDI/README.md

 a tree recursively from each dependency and check if it contains any cycles back to the root node, working on a more performant version at the momentt)

+Latest news:

+    @PostConstruct functionality added

+    A method taking no parameters of a class instantiated can now be forced to be called after class instantiation.
+Use the @PostConstruct-annotation

+    eg.
+    @Component
+    public class Dependency {
+        private String exampleString;
+        @PostConstruct
+        public void  callThis() {
+            this.exampleString = "hello";
+        }

+        @Autowired
+        public Dependency(MagicDependency magicDependency) {
+        }
+    }

 Maven dependency:

     **To use MiniDI-framework add the following dependency to your pom.xml**